lizmat/articles/sbom-2.md

 - are **not** monetising the product
 - make a product that is ultimately not intended for commercial activities

+Yes, that last one is vague.
+And probably intentionally so: the future will tell what that means exactly in practice.

 The option developers and maintainers of Raku module distributions ought to consider, is what kind of information they can provide to make it easier for manufacturers to become compliant - eg. by enriching the [META information](https://github.com/Raku/problem-solving/issues/491) of a project.

 A maintainer will need to decide whether under what conditions they would want to take part in the security regime that the CRA envisions (such as promises to respond in a timely manner to security issues).
-That *could* be a "no".
-Or a "no, unless...".
+That *could* be a "no" (the module was presented as is).
+Or a "no, unless..." (fixes provided can be applied and/or developed with some kind of support).

 ## Open Source Steward